 Newnans Lake (5,800 acres), designated as a Fish Management Area, is located about two miles east of Gainesville on Highway 20.
 The lake is surrounded by cypress trees that provide good angling when water levels are high.
 Sparse areas of emergent grasses, bulrush, and spatterdock (water lilies) are found around the shoreline of Newnans Lake.
 The most consistent fisheries on Newnans Lake are catfish and bream, and these can be caught year-round in deeper areas of the lake and the lake shoreline, respectively.

 For updated information please call:

 Travis Tuten, FWC fisheries biologist, 352-955-3220, for tag information.

 Gary's Tackle Box, 352-372-1791 for fishing information.

 Newnans Lake is full of water and lots of fish.
-While this past winter wasn’t the greatest for Black Crappie anglers because most of the fish caught by anglers were small, those fish are growing and should be ready to harvest this year.
-As the water temperatures rise in late spring, catches of large bream should be common over the next several months during the full moons from April through September around pads, emergent grasses, and bulrushes.
+While the Black Crappie bite wasn’t near as good as it has been in the recent past, there are lots of good size bream that anglers can turn their attention to this summer.
+Good catches of large bream should be common over the next several months from June through September around pads, emergent grasses, and bulrushes.
+Crickets and grass shrimp are good baits of choice.
 Also, catfish catches should be steady throughout the majority of the lake, especially near Palm Point and the Powers Park pier.
-Use liver and worms for catfish, and try minnows and grass shrimp for crappie and bream.
+Try baiting your hook with liver or wigglers for catfish.
 Both the Earl P. Powers Park boat ramp off of SR 20 and the Owen-Illinois Park ramp off of CR 234 in Windsor are open.
 Anglers should also be aware of tagged black crappie with rewards.
 If you catch a tagged crappie, call the number below to receive information on how to claim your reward.

 Travis Tuten, FWC fisheries biologist: 352-415-6964